Studio Floris Schoonderbeek

 The world is changing, and therefor our needs are changing.
-As a designer, entrepreneur and concept developer Floris Schoonderbeek wants to answer these new needs.
-Practical solutions for a creative life and a better world.
-The starting points for the solutions are experience, functionality and durability.
+Studio Floris Schoonderbeek creates products and artworks that cater to these new needs.
+Practical solutions for a creative life in a more beautiful world.
+Characteristic for the studio are innovation, experience, functionality and sustainability.
+The natural elements are always part of the design.
+Floris Schoonderbeek’s main goal as a designer is to provide for a independent and sustainable existence.

-His goal is to bring a change in the world – if he hadn’t become a designer he would have liked to be a mayor.
-He studied Product Design at the ArtEZ Institute of the Arts in Arnhem.
+Floris Schoonderbeek studied Product Design at the ArtEZ Institute of the Arts in Arnhem.
 In 2003 he studied at the Design Academy Eindhoven, but soon decided to set up his own studio.
+Driven to change the world with his own hands, in 2007 he founded his own product label Weltevree.
+Weltevree has since grown into a successful, renowned and distinctive design label.

-His concepts, products and (art) projects have received several awards and nominations.
-A selection:
+Floris products and (art) projects have received several awards and nominations.

 • Groundfridge – Nomination Dutch Design Award (2015)